 In order to avoid excessive fluctuations in the amount of monthly capital gains distributions, the Fund may defer or accelerate the timing of the distributions of short-term capital gains (or any portion thereof).
-In addition, the Fund may reduce or withhold any income and/or realized gains generated from its investments to the extent necessary to maintain a stable \$1.00 share price.
+In addition, the Fund may reduce or withhold any income and/or realized gains generated from its investments to the extent necessary to maintain a stable \$1.00 share price or minimize principal volatility.

-The realized gains and losses are not expected to be of an amount which would affect a Fund's NAV of \$1.00 per share.
+The realized gains and losses are not expected to be of an amount which would affect a Government Fund's NAV of \$1.00 per share.